chris1837-prog/my_layered-infra/docs/RUNBOOK_RDS_RESTORE_FROM_SNAPSHOT.md

 ## Step 5 – Mount the Volume on the EC2 Instance

 To mount the restored EBS volume, use the helper script included in the repository: **`ops/mount-postgres-ebs.sh`**.
+This Bash script automatically prepares the attached EBS volume for PostgreSQL by:

+- Checking that the device exists and is accessible.
+- Formatting the volume as **ext4** if it’s new.
+- Creating or updating a persistent entry in **/etc/fstab**.
+- Mounting the volume to the correct PostgreSQL data path.
+- Setting ownership and permissions (`999:999`, `chmod 700`) so the container can use it immediately.

 Example:
 ```bash
 sudo ops/mount-postgres-ebs.sh --device /dev/xvdf --mountpoint /data/postgres